garden-io/garden/docs/reference/module-types/jib-container.md

 ### `dockerfile`

-POSIX-style name of Dockerfile, relative to module root.
+POSIX-style name of a Dockerfile, relative to module root.

 | Type        | Required |
 | ----------- | -------- |